ICMS-conference/icms-conference.github.io/2018/sessions/session2.md

 ---
 layout: default2018
-title: ICMS 2018 - Session 2: Algorithms and applications for curves and surfaces
+title: "ICMS 2018 - Session 2: Algorithms and applications for curves and surfaces"
 ---
 ## 2. Algorithms and applications for curves and surfaces